angelsoft071/angelsoft071/README.md

 - 👋 Hi, I’m Angel Velasquez
 - 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning GO and Angular
+- 🌱 I’m currently learning Laravel and React
 - 💞️ I’m looking to collaborate on PHP Symfony projects
 - 📫 How to reach me: @angelsoft071